nikitalagrange/nikitalagrange.github.io/content/_index.md

       title: '📚 Research'
       subtitle: ''
       text: |-
         <div style="text-align: justify"> I am a PhD student at <a href="https://institut-curie.org/institut-curie-research-center">Institut Curie</a> in Paris.
 My thesis focuses on causal discovery.
-More specifically, I am trying to extend the <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005662">miic</a> algorithm developed within <a href="http://kinefold.curie.fr/isambertlab/">The Isambert Lab</a> in a search-and-score mode.
-The goal is to improve the performance of causal discovery algorithms with the aim of applying this method to biomedical data that are known to be complex and non-linear data.
+More specifically, I am working on extending the <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005662">MIIC</a> algorithm, developed within <a href="http://kinefold.curie.fr/isambertlab/">the Isambert Lab</a> to a search-and-score mode.
+The goal is to improve the performance of causal discovery algorithms with the aim of applying this method to biomedical data, which are known to be complex and non-linear.

-        Otherwise, I am interested in developing new machine learning algorithms that are more based on human reasoning and that are interpretable. </div>
+        Beyond that, I am interested in developing new machine learning algorithms that are more grounded in human reasoning and are interpretable. </div>
     design:
       columns: '1'
   #- block: collection